-There are substitutes if you enjoy the carbonation like Sevia that don’t have the sugar.
+There are substitutes if you enjoy the carbonation like the drink Zevia.
+It is a cola substitute that doesn’t have the sugar.

 Limit alcohol to one day a week and only two drinks for a myriad of reasons.
 The calories, carbs, and mental impairment are enough to cause anybody to rethink how much alcohol is consumed.

 3. Take vitamins.

 Our bodies function better with all the nutrients.
 Unless you have an organic garden in your backyard and eat a carefully crafted vegetable heavy diet, you will benefit from vitamins.
 If you have a chronic illness, give your body some more fighting power.
 Pick up a multi-vitamin and take it with food.

 If you see someone with glowing skin, they will tell you three things.
 Drink water, don’t smoke, and take vitamins.